I'm an aspiring costume designer with a passion for creative writing, history, and feminism.

 There was something in the air during the 1960s: a flavor of discontent with the way society was treating its citizens that would spill into the next decade.
 The women’s liberation movement was crawling forward as women began to gain rights legally, culturally, and socially.
 Feminist Betty Friedan planted a seed for ideological change with her book The Feminine Mystique that inspired many women, especially those who were young and unmarried, to take charge of their own bodies.
 Sex was once again in style so, naturally, American fashion would slowly begin to reflect that.

 Jacqueline Kennedy stood out as the most public supporter of traditional French haute couture, but her imitators were mostly found among the wealthy.
 The majority of Americans instead embraced a fashion that was minimalist and primitive.
-A woman of the 1960s would typically wear long, floor length skirts or dresses during the day and mini-skirts when taking on the town at night, which presents and interesting swap from traditionally long and more provocative evening dresses and shorter daytime wear.
-The switch makes perfect sense considering youth of the decade wanted nothing more than to separate themselves from the older generation in every way possible.
+A woman of the 1960s would typically wear long, floor-length skirts or dresses during the day and mini-skirts when taking on the town at night, which presents an interesting swap from traditionally long and more provocative evening dresses and shorter daytime wear.
+The switch makes perfect sense considering the youth of the decade wanted nothing more than to separate themselves from the older generation in every way possible.
 The mini-skirt provided an especially strange dichotomy that both objectified and empowered women.
 The skirt’s scandalous length that had remained unseen until now gave men an opportunity to ogle at gratuitous amounts of bare legs while simultaneously providing power to the women wearing them.
 The mini-skirt was undoubtedly a sexually charged garment, but in its sexual appeal, it became a source of power for women as well as a sign that modesty was for the old folks.

 Fashion During the Age of Aquarius